0xskar/0xskar.github.io/_posts/2023-01-10-Pyramid-of-Pain.md

 The concent of fast flux is having many different IP addresses that are associated with a domain name which is constantly changing.

 # Domain Names (Simple)

+Domain names are a little harder for an attacker to change as they will have to purchase new domain, register it, then modidy the DNS records.
+Also because DNS providers care more about money then security they have loose standards and supply APIs which make it fairly easy and fast for an experienced attacked to change the domain.

 Source(s): <https://tryhackme.com/room/pyramidofpainax>